filakhtov/gentoo-use-docs/gnome-base/gnome-keyring.md

 It is safe to disable the flag, however SSH key management abilities of the Gnome keyring will be lost.

+### systemd
+Pass the `--with-systemd` option to the configure script.
+Enable additional code in the `gnome-keyring-daemon` to support systemd socket-based activation and install corresponding systemd `.service` and `.socket` units.

+This flag should only be enabled on systems using systemd as their init daemon.

 ### test
 Prepare a Python environment to properly run tests.
 Compile GSettings XML schemas necessary for running test.
 Start a new Xvfb session and execute the `make check` command inside of it.
 Run a test suite provided with the source code.
 This will extend a build time.